Iranian Revolution: Muharram protests (early December)

 Khomeini condemned the military government and called for continued protests.
 He and the protest organizers planned a series of escalating protests during the holy Islamic month of Muharram, to culminate with massive protests on the days of Tasu'a and Ashura, the latter commemorating the martyrdom of Imam Husayn ibn Ali, the third Shia Muslim imam.

 While the military authorities banned street demonstrations and extended the curfew, the Shah faced deep misgivings about the potential violence.

 On 2 December 1978, the Muharram protests began.
-Named for the Islamic month they began in, the Muharram protests were impressively huge and pivotal.
+Named for the Islamic month in which they began, the Muharram protests were huge and pivotal.
 Over two million protesters (many teenagers proselytized by mullahs from the mosques of southern Tehran) took to the streets, crowding Shahyad Square.
 Protesters frequently went out at night, violating the curfew, often taking to rooftops and shouting "Allahu-akbar" ('God is great').
 According to one witness, many of the clashes on the street had an air of playfulness, with security forces using "kid gloves" against the opposition.
 Nevertheless, the government reported at least 12 opposition deaths.

 The protesters demanded that Shah Mohammad Reza Pahlavi step down from power and that Grand Ayatollah Ruhollah Khomeini be returned from exile.
 The protests grew incredibly fast, reaching between six million and nine million in strength in the first week.
 About 5% of the population had taken to the streets in the Muharram protests.
 Both beginning and ending in the month of Muharram, the protests succeeded, and the Shah stepped down from power later that month.

 After the success of what would become known as a revolution, Ayatollah Khomeini returned to Iran as its religious and political leader for life.
 Khomeini had been an opposition leader to Shah for many years, rising to prominence after the death of his mentor, renowned scholar Yazdi Ha'iri, in the 1930s.
 Even in his years in exile, Khomeini remained relevant in Iran.
 Supporting the protests from beyond Iran's borders, he proclaimed that "freedom and liberation from the bonds of imperialism" was imminent.